ga4gh/ADA-M/README.md

 ## Overview of the ADA-M meta description sections

-ADA-M aims to help data custodians assign a discovery and access 'Profile' to their by stipulating formally and in a machine-readable way the conditions for access to these data.
+ADA-M aims to help data custodians assign a discovery and access 'Profile' to their dataset by stipulating formally and in a machine-readable way the conditions for access to these data.
 The following describes the four sections that comprise the fields according to ADA-M version 1.

 ### Header Section